Verinite-Deepti/Java-8-Basics/README.md

 # Java 8 Basics

 Welcome to the Java 8 Basics repository!
 This README provides a concise overview of key features introduced in Java 8, including Optional, Streams, Collection API improvements, new Date and Time APIs, and more.
+It also includes assignments and a PDF.
 ## Optional

 `Optional` is a container object that may or may not hold a non-null value.
 It helps avoid null references by providing methods to: